BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ### Index Callback

-Sometimes you may want to transform some attribute from the database right before it is returned to the frontend.
+Sometimes, you might want to transform an attribute from the database right before it is returned to the frontend.

-Transform the value for the index request:
+Transform the value for the following index request:

 ```php
 Field::new('password')->indexCallback(function ($value) {